Barn Maintenance – Country Carpenters

-barn maintenanceHistory tells us that the first barns were, for the majority, built by their owners.
+History tells us that the first barns were, for the majority, built by their owners.
 Of course, these barn owners also maintained their own barns.
-To not do so was to neglect an investment in a multi-purpose building that certainly enhanced lifestyle.
-The value in a sturdy, well-maintained barn far outweighed the investment of time or materials necessary to keep it so, both then, and now.
+Not doing so meant neglecting an investment in a multi-purpose building that certainly enhanced lifestyle.
+The value in a sturdy, well-maintained barn far outweighed the investment of time or materials necessary to keep it so, both then and now.

 windows and window sills

-sills and foundationsSiding end cuts at foundation must be kept well-sealed to prevent wicking moisture.
-Use a quality exterior stain, paint or sealer and always maintain siding height at a minimum code distance from grade.
+Siding end cuts at the foundation must be kept well-sealed to prevent moisture from wicking.
+Use a quality exterior stain, paint, or sealer, and always maintain the siding height at a minimum code distance from the grade.

 moisture protection